Self-hosted WordPress.

 1. Choose a web host

-First, you’ll need to choose a web hosting provider.
-This is where your website’s files will reside.
-Picking the right company is not always the most straightforward thing, but we’ve spent some time to create resources that could help you out.
-First, read this comparison of the top hosts for WordPress.
+I encourage you to read this comparison of ours.
+It goes through the top hosts for WordPress.
 When putting it together, we consider things like user opinions, our months-long performance tests, and also our own experimentation with each platform.
+Here’s a short excerpt of the top hosts from there:

 HostBest forPrice fromLoad time av.Uptime av.

-Bluehost🏆 editor’s choice$1.99 / mo.0.64s100%
+Bluehost🏆 editor’s choice$1.99 / mo.0.42s (US), 0.68s (EU)100%

-SiteGround🌟 users love it$2.99 / mo.0.99s100%
+SiteGround🌟 users love it$2.99 / mo.1.23s (US), 0.33s (EU)100%

-Namecheap💵 best cheap host here$1.58 / mo.1.18s99.98%
+Namecheap💵 best cheap host$1.43 / mo.0.94s (US), 1.52s (EU)99.98%

 Bluehost

-2. Register a domain name
+2. Get a domain name

 3. Install WordPress